Eastern brown snake: Treatment

 Standard first-aid treatment for any suspected bite from a venomous snake is for a pressure bandage to be applied to the bite site.
 The victims should move as little as possible, and to be conveyed to a hospital or clinic, where they should be monitored for at least 24 hours.
 Tetanus toxoid is given, though the mainstay of treatment is the administration of the appropriate antivenom.
 Brown snake antivenom has been available since 1956.
-Before this, tiger snake antivenom was used, though it was of negligible benefit in brown snake envenoming.
+Before this, tiger snake antivenom was used, though it was of negligible benefit in brown snake envenomation.
 The antivenom had been difficult to research and manufacture as the species was hard to catch, and the amount of venom it produced was generally insufficient for horse immunisation, though these challenges were eventually overcome.
 Dogs and cats can be treated with a caprylic acid-fractionated, bivalent, whole IgG, equine antivenom.

 Captivity

 Eastern brown snakes are readily available in Australia via breeding in captivity.
 They are regarded as challenging to keep, and due to the snakes' speed and toxicity, suitable for only experienced snake keepers.